 Orlando Lewis is originally from St. Catherine, Jamaica.
 He left his hometown to pursue a degree in Computer Science in the United States at Florida State University in Tallahassee, Florida.
 Programming is his passion and he intends to be one of the best developers/programmers in America.
 Orlando is a dedicated, goal-oriented individual who loves the idea of spreading inspiration in his academic and personal life.
 He wants to make the most of his studies by embracing knowledge and experiences with people from a variety of cultural backgrounds in a thriving, public university setting.
 That is why he is studying abroad.

 Orlando has a tremendous amount of optimism for the future.
 His goal in life is to motivate and uplift others by example.
 He is sharing his study abroad story with Dreams Abroad as the first step to accomplishing that goal.
-Orlando recognizes the value in having a dream and wants to inspire others by sharing his.
+Orlando recognizes the value of having a dream and wants to inspire others by sharing his.

 What sparked your dream to travel and study abroad?